Keerthanasagar19/WishWell/README.md

 - ✅ Mark wishes as fulfilled
 - 🙏 Thank-you messages from beneficiaries
 - 👩‍💼 Admin panel to manage and track all wishes
-- 📊 Analytics dashboard with Chart.js (fulfilled vs pending, top volunteers)
+- 📊 Analytics dashboard using Chart.js (fulfilled vs pending, top volunteers)

 ---